 My mom has always been a real textile expert, and she loves upholstering her furniture in exotic textiles.
 When she decided to give me her old lounge suite, I was somewhat stuck as I didn’t particularly like her colorful tribal upholstered sofas.
 The upholstery was high quality and in excellent condition, but I’m more of a plain Jane.
 Now what?
+I needed to find some alternative uses for upholstery.

 Getting rid of high-quality upholstery fabric is such a waste unless you can upcycle it to make something new that will give that upholstery a new life.
 That’s just what I did, and I’ve found some amazing alternative uses for upholstery fabric since.